NielInfante/Pistilli_2019_01/README.md

 multiqc -o multiqc .
 ```

 Quality looks good.
-There are two files called "test" that are different, I will exclude them from further analysis.
+There are two files called "test" that are different.
+(They are Ryan testing something else, and can safely be ignored.)
+I will exclude them from further analysis.

 ### Quantification